IbrahimHaroon03/Theatre/README.md

 ### About
 As part of my Software Development II module coursework we were assessed on creating a Java file with a Command Line Interface(CLI) based on a Theatre.
 This was coded on Apache Netbeans 13 as per the university's coursework specification.

+### Files
+The files Main.java contains the majority of code along with most of the methods and is where the file runs from.
+Person.java and ticket.java are seperate files which contain classes and objects which are then called upon in the main file for use.

 ### Functions
 The program had to be coded in a way to allow the user to do the following functions:
 1. Buy a ticket